-The frenzy of harvest is here.
-Our climate is warmer than the environments from which most of our cider varieties hail.
+In autumn, harvest is upon us.
+Our climate is warmer than the environments from which most of our cider varieties originate from.
 The days are still hot, and the trees struggle to hold onto their charges as the fruit ripens.
 We bite our nails and wait.

 Once we start the harvest, a slow trickle of apples into the cidery becomes an avalanche.
-Heritage fruit from nearby orchards arrives to supplement our own harvest.
-Soon apple bins are piled three high in every bit of available shade.
+Soon apple bins are piled high in every bit of available shade.

-The pressing starts, the tanks fill - there will never be enough tanks.
+The pressing starts, the tanks fill - the promise of new cider for the following year is so exciting.
 The orchard, a few weeks ago laden with fruit, thins and the flow of apples slows to a trickle and stops.
 It all takes three months.